GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

   - Say that even though our environment is theoretically a POMDP, we have used a normal RL method and not accounted for the PO aspect of it.

-  - Also, WER does not make sense for a single position ?
+  - Also, WER does not make sense for a single position?

   - Explain the different reward schemes